kammitama5/kammitama5.github.io/_posts/2024-04-23-Tuesday-April-23rd.md

 ## It is super early
 - I'm actually writing this after working on a paper submission, just before heading to sleep.
 It's been a week!
-- I just got back from presenting a paper at USTARS, which is the Underrepresented Students in Topology and Algebra Research Symposium.
+- I just got back from presenting a poster at USTARS, which is the Underrepresented Students in Topology and Algebra Research Symposium.
 It's my first time, it was in Iowa City, and I have to say it was AMAZING!
 You really felt pretty close with everyone by the end of the Symposium.
 Also, my labmate Jeremy gave a Distinguished talk, which was awesome!
 We were both plotting about whether or not we would make it this year, and I was convinced!